-He shares his courageous journey of growth to overcome his biggest fear and how mentorship has played a crucial role along that road.
-It’s been a remarkable transformation to see Anthony develop over these last few years so I hope you enjoy it and make sure you check out the incredibly moving video at the end!
+Here Anthony Antoine shares a deeply personal story, his courageous journey of growth to overcome his biggest fear and how mentorship has played a crucial role along that road.
+It’s been a remarkable transformation to see Anthony develop over the years, so we hope it inspires you too, and make sure you check out the incredibly moving video at the end!

-As you read, have a think about what your biggest fear is that you want to overcome that may feel too hard or big, or scary to do so…
+As you read, think about what your biggest fear is, something that you want to overcome but may feel too hard or big, or scary to do so…

 Overcoming My Fear of Speaking – Anthony Antoine